Chögyam Trungpa: Early teachings in the West

-Rangjung Rigpe Dorje, 16th Karmapa was known for seeing the future and made plans accordingly.
-In 1954, shortly after giving the monastic vows, Karmapa turned to Trungpa and said, "In the future you will bring Dharma to the West."
-At the time, his students wondered what in the world could he be talking about.
+The 16th Karmapa, Rangjung Rigpe Dorje, was known for seeing the future and made plans accordingly.
+In 1954, shortly after giving Trungpa the monastic vows, the Karmapa turned to him and said, "In the future you will bring Dharma to the West".
+At the time, Trungpa wondered what he could be talking about.

 In exile in India, Trungpa began his study of English.
-In collaboration with Freda Bedi, who had initiated the project, Trungpa and Akong Tulku founded the Young Lamas Home School and, after seeking endorsement from the Fourteenth Dalai Lama, were appointed its spiritual head and administrator respectively.
+Freda Bedi then initiated a project with Trungpa and Akong Tulku called the Young Lamas Home School in Dalhousie, India.
+After seeking endorsement from the 14th Dalai Lama, they were appointed its spiritual director and administrator respectively.

-In 1963, with the assistance of sympathetic Westerners, Trungpa received a Spalding sponsorship to study comparative religion in Oxford.
-He later said that he attended St Antony's College, Oxford University.
-In 1967, upon the departure of the western Theravadan monk Anandabodhi, Trungpa and Akong Rinpoche were invited by the Johnstone House Trust in Scotland to take over a meditation center, which then became Samye Ling, the first Tibetan Buddhist monastery in the West (future actor and musician David Bowie was one of Trungpa's meditation pupils there).
-In 1970, after a break with Akong, Trungpa moved to the United States at the invitation of several students.
+In 1963, with the assistance of Bedi and other sympathetic Westerners, Trungpa received a grant from the Spalding Trust to spend time at Oxford, and was granted "common room" access to St Antony's College, at Oxford University.
+Akong Rinpoche and another monk shared a flat with Trungpa.

+In 1966, after the departure of the western Theravadin monk Ananda Bodhi, the Johnstone House Trust in Scotland invited Trungpa and Akong to take over Ananda Bodhi's meditation center, which in 1967 became Samye Ling, the first Tibetan Buddhist monastery in the West.
+Musician David Bowie had been one of Ananda Bodhi's meditation students there.

-Shortly after his move to Scotland, a variety of experiences, including a car accident that left him partially paralyzed on the left side of his body, led Trungpa to give up his monastic vows and work as a lay teacher.
+Shortly after his move to Scotland in 1966–67, a variety of experiences including his interactions with his Western students, a solitary retreat in Bhutan, and a car accident that left him partially paralyzed on the left side of his body, led Trungpa to disrobe and return his monastic vows in 1969, in order to work as a lay teacher.
+He made that decision principally to mitigate students' becoming distracted by exotic cultures and dress and to undercut their preconceptions of how a guru should behave.
 He drank, smoked, slept with students, and often kept students waiting for hours before giving teachings.
 Much of his behavior has been construed as deliberately provocative and sparked controversy.
 In one account, he encouraged students to give up smoking marijuana, claiming that the smoking was not of benefit to their spiritual progress and that it exaggerated neurosis.
 Students were often angered, unnerved and intimidated by him, but many remained fiercely loyal, committed, and devoted.

-Upon moving to the United States in 1970, Trungpa traveled throughout North America, gaining renown for his ability to present the essence of the highest Buddhist teachings in a form readily understandable to Western students.
+In January 1970, he married his student Diana Pybus, with whom he moved to North America.
+Akong stayed in Scotland at Samye Ling.
+Trungpa landed in Ontario, and made deeper connections into Nova Scotia.
+They soon moved to the United States at the invitation of several students, and traveled mostly to Vermont, California, and Colorado, where he was gaining renown for his ability to present Buddhism in a form readily understandable to Western students.
+He settled in Boulder, Colorado, and grew his sanghas of students.
 During this period, he conducted 13 Vajradhatu Seminaries, three-month residential programs at which he presented a vast body of Buddhist teachings in an atmosphere of intensive meditation practice.
-The seminaries also had the important function of training his students to become teachers themselves.
+"The seminaries also had the important function of training his students to become teachers themselves."